 With all these benefits come a couple drawbacks, though.
 A big one is the dissimilarity between these traditional design tools and Webflow.
 The biggest differentiator being, that you can’t just select an element, and drag it around.

 Something we don’t do as a company, is sacrifice code quality.
-If, as a user, I was able to grab an element, and drag it around anywhere on the page, the code that would be written to allow that happen would be an absolute mess, and it still wouldn’t be responsive.
+If, as a user, I was able to grab an element, and drag it around anywhere on the page, the code that would be written to allow that to happen would be an absolute mess, AND it still wouldn’t be responsive.

 There are currently web design tools that allow you to drag elements around anywhere on the page, and create broken websites (some of said companies have used Webflow for their own work instead, no joke).
 And these sites aren’t just broken, it ignores: the DOM, responsiveness, content flow, SEO, accessibility.
 Pretty much everything that makes a website a functional website.